- Last updated:

 The Sunshine Coast has much to offer the cycling adventurer with some of the country's most awesome scenery on offer.

 The Coastal Pathway is council's longest shared pathway.
 It stretches from Pelican Waters Bells Creek in the south (opposite Bribie Island) to Tewantin in the north.
+It stretches from Bells Creek in the south (opposite Bribie Island) to Coolum in the north.
 It's one of the best ways to explore our beautiful coastline.
-Comprising eleven sections over 70 kms, the pathway runs beside beaches, parks and leisure areas.
-For cyclists some sections are on-road.
+Comprising nine sections over 70 kms, the pathway runs beside beaches, parks and leisure areas

 Gyndier Road, the old Cooroy Tewantin Road, is full of curves and switchbacks amidst giant gums and peaceful palms.
 A great hill climb for cyclists wanting to get up to the hinterland or Cooroy, or for families wanting to teach their children how to ride a bike on a safe and mixed flat and steep course.